-No uncertain tax positions were identified for the years ended December 31, 2010, 2009 and 2008.
+In accordance with the FASB's authoritative guidance on accounting for uncertainty in income taxes, the Company had no liability for unrecognized tax benefits for the years ended December 31, 2011, 2010 and 2009.
+The accounting guidance prescribes a recognition threshold and measurement attributes for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 All of the returns (when filed) will remain subject to examination by the various taxing authorities for the duration of the applicable statute of limitations (generally three years from the earlier of the date of filing or the due date of the return).

-From the years ended December 31, 2010, 2009 and 2008, the Company recognized no interest and penalties in the Consolidated Statements of Operations because no uncertain tax positions were identified.
+From the years ended December 31, 2011, 2010 and 2009, the Company recognized no interest and penalties in the Consolidated Statements of Operations because no uncertain tax positions were identified.
 The Company follows a policy of recording any interest or penalties in Income tax expense.